rolkra/rolkra.github.io/_posts/2021-2-4-lets-grow-trees.md

 #### Numerical target

 The variable flipper_length_mm is numerical, it has values between 172 and 231.
-To create a Decision Tree explaining the flipper_length_mm-variable we just need to replace species with flipper_length_mm.
+To create a Decision Tree explaining the flipper_length_mm-variable we just need to pass flipper_length_mm as target.

 ```R
 data %>% explain_tree(target = flipper_length_mm)